PBKoning/SliceGame/README.md

 14-02-2022 (1): Touching need to be sliced now, not only touched

-14-02-2022 (1): Trail is shown in game over screen, but not updated there
+14-02-2022 (2): Trail is shown in game over screen, but not updated there

+14-02-2022 (3): Added a missed target sound